Code of practice for the international recruitment of health and social care personnel in England

 Panel members can ask for additional information or clarification from either the organisation or the NHS Employers’ investigation team.

-• whether the primary investigators clearly demonstrated that a breach or breaches of the code of practice has taken place - the evidence should support this - and the decision to remove the organisation from the ethical recruiters list is proportionate
+- the primary investigators clearly demonstrated that on the balance of probability a breach or breaches of the code of practice has taken place and the sanction imposed, such as the decision to remove the organisation from the ethical recruiters list, is proportionate

-• whether the process has been handled appropriately by NHS Employers
+- the process has been handled appropriately by the investigation team and the independent panel

 The panel will make a majority decision whether to uphold or reject the appeal.
 It may also make other specific recommendations.
 When the review is completed, the organisation will be notified of the outcome in writing by NHS Employers.